-We remain highly dependent on the research and development, clinical and business development expertise of our principal members of our management, scientific and clinical team, including Pravin Dugel, M.D., our Executive Chairman, and Antony Mattessich, our President and Chief Executive Officer.
+We remain highly dependent on the research and development, clinical and business development expertise of our principal members of our management, scientific and clinical team, including Antony Mattessich, our President and Chief Executive Officer.
 Although we have entered into employment agreements with our executive officers, each of them may terminate their employment with us at any time.